-Management vision and goals
+6. Management vision and goals

-The vision of the desired future condition of the Kaštel Kambelovac pilot location by 2030 and the management goals derive from the previous analyses of the situation and the identified key issues.
-They are based on an integrated approach to managing the risk of floods caused by extremely high ocean waves considering the forms of infrastructure management and operational capabilities.
+The vision of the desired future condition of the Kaštel Kambelovac pilot location by 2030 and the management goals derive from the aforementioned analyses of the situation and the identification of key challenges.
+They are based on an integrated approach to combined risk management through aspects of infrastructure management and operational capabilities.
 Therefore, the vision is as follows:

-Kaštel Kambelovac is an area of enhanced resistance to the risks of floods cause by extremely high ocean waves, where measures of infrastructure management, spatial planning, information and protection of the population and management of operational capabilities are continuously implemented, along with the involvement of the local community in decision-making processes.
+Kaštel Kambelovac is an area of enhanced resistance to combined risks, where measures of infrastructure management, spatial planning, information and protection of the population and management of operational capabilities are continuously implemented, along with the involvement of the local community in decision-making processes.